-Volatility of own funds could exist when a defined benefit pension fund is in deficit and, therefore, defined benefit pension liabilities are reported in the balance sheet.
-The impact on the volatility of own funds could change based on changes in factors which are both internal and external to a bank, but not directly related to the application of the new prudential and accounting rules under the scope of the report.
+Volatility of own funds could exist when a defined benefit pension fund is in deficit and defined benefit pension liabilities are therefore reported in the balance sheet.
+The impact on the volatility of own funds could change based on changes in factors that are both internal and external to a bank but that are not directly related to the application of the new prudential and accounting rules under the scope of the report.

 Internally, the structure of a pension plan, the target funding level of the defined benefit pension obligation and its size compared to the capital position of a banking group would be the main drivers of any impact on own funds.
-Externally, the macroeconomic environment and other factors that can lead to changes in the actuarial assumptions could have an impact on the amount of the estimated defined benefit pension funds and, therefore, on the volatility of own funds also depending on the size of the pension plan compared to the capital position of the institution.
+Externally, the macroeconomic environment and other factors that can lead to changes in the actuarial assumptions could affect the level of the estimated defined benefit pension funds and, therefore, the volatility of own funds.
+This would also depend on the size of the pension plan compared to the capital position of the institution.